bdanubius/bdanubius.github.io/_pages/talks.md

 permalink: /presentations/
 author_profile: true
 ---
 Genetically Driven Wiring of the Connectome.
 Neuroscience Meets Network Science Kavli Salon.
-3.14.2022.
+10.4.2022.
 Los Angeles.
 Invited Speaker.

+Emergence of functional circuits in the absence of neural activity.
+NAISYS: From Neuroscience to Artificially Intelligent Systems, CSHL.
+4.5.2022.

 Wiring the Brain: An Intersection of Genetics and Physics.
 Notre Dame Condensed Matter Seminar.
 12.9.2021.
 Invited Speaker.